gematik/spec-TemplateForSimplifierProjects/INSTALL.md

 <br/>

-# Install FHIR tools
+# Installing FHIR tools on your local machine
+**_NOTE:_** If you are using a ['box.fhir' Devbox](https://gitlab.prod.ccs.gematik.solutions/git/Verwaltung/Entwicklungsumgebung/devbox) you should have the neccessary dependencies already installed and this step can be skipped.

-The following script installs all necessary tools for specifying fhir resources onto your local machine.
+Otherwise, the following script installs all necessary tools for specifying fhir resources onto your local machine.

 ```bash
 ./scripts/install_fhir_tools.sh
 ```
-(requires admin)
+(requires admin privileges)